Viking Vs Wolf Ranges | Which Is Better?

 As producers of only refrigeration and cookware products, if you’re looking to design your entire kitchen with all the same brand, you may be limited.

 - More difficult to negotiate a discount from the purchase of several brand items together

 Should I Buy A Viking Range?

 Viking ranges bring the power and versatility of commercial cooking into the comfort of your home.
-Viking stove’s timeless styling not only accents cabinets, stone, and tile, but the classic appeal creates an inviting and warm, open concept kitchen.
+Their stove’s have timeless styling that not only accents your cabinets, stone, and tile, but the classic appeal creates an inviting and warm, open concept kitchen.

 Viking was the first brand to introduce professional grade stoves to the residential market in 1987.
-Viking was also the first to manufacture appliances in a variety of colors such as apple red and cobalt blue, that created a design movement which now offers a wide variety of color choices.
+They were also the first to manufacture appliances in a variety of colors such as apple red and cobalt blue, that created a design movement which now offers a wide variety of color choices.

 Viking ranges come with an industry leading two year total warranty along with a five year limited warranty.
 With this level of quality assurance, you can rest assured your investment in a high end Viking range will pay dividends for years.
 Whether you choose classic stainless or one of Viking’s signature colors, these ranges are highly sought after by home chefs who rely on their power and temperature accuracy to create deliciously crafted meals.